sprintwindy/BackupManager/README.md

 This should be a point-and-click interface where you can create and download backups at any time.

 Try at **your-project-domain/admin/backup**

+## Configuration & Troubleshooting

+For additional configuration (eg. notifications):
+- publish the spatie backup file `php artisan vendor:publish --provider="Spatie\Backup\BackupServiceProvider" --tag="backup-config"`
+- see the [spatie/laravel-backup documentation](https://spatie.be/docs/laravel-backup/v8/installation-and-setup)  on how to configure your backup system in `config/backup.php`; **it is higly recommended that you at least [configure the notifications](https://spatie.be/docs/laravel-backup/v8/sending-notifications/overview)**;
+- see `config/backpack/backupmanager.php` for configurating how the backup is run from the interface; by default, it does `backup:run --disable-notifications`, but after you've configured notifications, you can remove that flag (or add others);

+**[TIP]** When you modify your options in `config/backup.php` or `config/backpack/backupmanager.php`, please run manually `php artisan backup:run` to make sure it's still working after your changes. **NOTE**: `php artisan optimize:clear` and/or `php artisan config:clear` might be needed before the `backup:run` command.

 ## Upgrading